Hotel California: Composition

 Don Felder composed the melody for "Hotel California".

 Glenn Frey provided the outline of "Hotel California".

 Don Henley wrote the lyrics to "Hotel California" with Frey.

-A demo of the instrumental was developed by Don Felder in a rented house on Malibu Beach.
-He recorded the basic tracks with a Rhythm Ace drum machine and added a 12 string guitar on a four-track recording deck in his spare bedroom, then mixed in a bassline, and gave Don Henley and Glenn Frey each a copy of the recording.
-Felder, who met the Eagles through his high school bandmate Bernie Leadon, said that Leadon advised him to make tapes of songs he wrote for the band so that other band members like Henley, whose forte is in writing lyrics, might work with him on finishing the songs they liked.
-The demos he made were always instrumental, and on every album project he would submit 15 or 16 ideas.
-The demo he made for "Hotel California" showed influences from Latin and reggae music, and it grabbed the attention of Henley who said he liked the song that "sounds like a Mexican reggae or Bolero", which gave the song its first working title, "Mexican Reggae".
+Don Felder developed a demo of the instrumental in a rented house on Malibu Beach.
+He recorded the basic tracks with a Rhythm Ace drum machine and added a 12-string guitar on a four-track recording deck in his spare bedroom, then mixed in a bassline, and gave Don Henley and Glenn Frey copies of the recording.
+Felder, who met the Eagles through his high school bandmate Bernie Leadon, said Leadon advised him to make tapes of songs he wrote for the band so that other band members like Henley, whose forte was in lyrics, might work with him on finishing the songs they liked.
+His demos were always instrumental, and on every album project he would submit 15 or 16 ideas.
+The demo he made for "Hotel California" showed influences from Latin and reggae music, and it grabbed the attention of Henley, who said he liked the song that "sounds like a Mexican reggae or Bolero", which gave the song its first working title, "Mexican Reggae".
 Record World said that "a mild reggae flavor pervades the tune".

 Frey and Henley were both interested in the tune after hearing the demo, and discussed the concept for the lyrics.
 In 2008, Felder described the writing of the lyrics:

 Don Henley and Glenn wrote most of the words.
 All of us kind of drove into L.A. at night.
 Nobody was from California, and if you drive into L.A. at night [...] you can just see this glow on the horizon of lights, and the images that start running through your head of Hollywood and all the dreams that you have, and so it was kind of about that [...] what we started writing the song about.

 Henley decided on the theme of "Hotel California", noting how The Beverly Hills Hotel had become a literal and symbolic focal point of their lives at that time.
 Henley said of their personal and professional experience in LA: "We were getting an extensive education, in life, in love, in business.
 Beverly Hills was still a mythical place to us.
 In that sense it became something of a symbol, and the 'Hotel' the locus of all that LA had come to mean for us.
 In a sentence, I'd sum it up as the end of the innocence, round one."